secutils-dev/secutils-webui/README.md

 ## Getting started

-Install all the required dependencies with `yarn install` and run the UI in watch mode with `yarn watch`.
+Install all the required dependencies with `npm install` and run the UI in watch mode with `npm run watch`.

 ### Usage